ymolists/website/gitpod/docs/self-hosted/latest/getting-started.md

 - a TLS certificate for your domain (incl. wildcard subdomains) _or_ a configured `Issuer`/`ClusterIssuer` plus `Certificate` for cert-manager
 - a domain with proper DNS setup

 To start with installing Gitpod, you need a terminal where you can run `kubectl` to access your cluster.
-At first, install the KOTS kubectl plugin:
+First, install the KOTS kubectl plugin:

 ```shell
 $ curl https://kots.io/install | bash